Cabbage Soup With Andouille Sausage

 What are some health benefits of cabbage?

 According to the Cleveland Clinic, cabbage contains fiber, vitamins, and minerals.
-The article 8 Health Benefits of Cabbage, says it can help fight inflammation, improve digestion, lower blood pressure and cholesterol, and keep cancer away.
+The article "8 Health Benefits of Cabbage" says it can help fight inflammation, improve digestion, lower blood pressure and cholesterol, and help prevent cancer.

 What is andouille sausage?

 It's a spicy link usually made from twice-smoked Boston butt pork.
 It originates from Cajun and Creole cuisine and is used in gumbo, jambalaya, and other classic Louisiana dishes.
-The Origin Of Andouille Sausage, tells more info and uses for this flavorful link.
+The Origin of Andouille Sausage provides more information about this flavorful link and its uses.

-Its taste of smoked, spicy meat compliments the sweetness of the cabbage, onion, and other veggies in this dish.
+The smoky, spicy meat complements the sweetness of the cabbage, onions, and other veggies in this dish.

 Tasty soup ingredients